francoiscabrol/francoiscabrol.github.source/blog/_posts/2014-08-30-i-tried-meteor.markdown

 > If there is changes from any client, data changements are immediately send to everyone’s.

 What means reactivity?
 That's means if there is changes from any client, data changements are immediately send to everyone's.
+You could read also the [reactive manifesto](http://www.reactivemanifesto.org) for a precice definition.

 > Atmospherejs packages provide code for the client-side or the server-side as well as for both